(Please use the drop down menu for more information).

 If a child is unable to come to School due to ill-health, we ask that the School Office is informed before

 PE kit is a black t-shirt and red shorts with trainers or pumps.
+Bring joggers and an extra top for cold weather.

 All children need a water bottle (with their name on) in School.
 This can be filled in School from our water coolers.
 Please encourage your child/children to remember to bring their bottles home on a Friday for a thorough wash.
 Bottles are available to buy from the School Office for £1.